Ed1123/100-days-of-code/r2-log.md

 I was also readding about Wox and Listary (and UELI) as softwares for Windows.
 I was interested in Wox as a open source project I may start contributing to, but Listary has many more features and it's a steep ahead.
 I don't know what to do.
 At least I now know that I can find some open source projects on Github to contribite if I can.

 **Thoughts:** Not a great day.
 I'd say an ok day.

+### Day 26: May 20, 2020 (Submitting hash_substring, Git and Hashing test)

+**Today's Progress**: The problem in the code was a +1 and a -1 in wrong places.
+The rest was correct.
+Today I also read a bit more about Github certificates (a bit too complex for me for now) and how my local copies of repos are organized.
+I don't think a folder name "x" inside a folder equally named is the most correct way of doing it.
+Finally I took a little test on hashing.
+Pretty interesting questions.

+**Thoughts:** Not a bad day.
+Facing personal problems and finding creative solutions give you a nice feeling of superation.